toddbranch/ECE383/labs/lab4/index.md

 - Spartan 6 FPGA
 - Memory Bank Size of 1024 instructions
-- Select the VHDL PicoBlaze ROM template from the course website as your “VHDL Template.”
+- Select the VHDL PicoBlaze ROM template from the course website as your "VHDL Template."

 ## PicoBlaze Implementation